 |Degree Fields||Campaign management, political science, or a related field|

-|Experience||Several years of experience on political campaigns|
+|Experience||Several years of campaign experience|

-|Key Skills||Excellent written and oral communication skills, ability to manage stressful situations, organization, ability to multi-task and work within a team, ability to work long hours, nights and weekends|
+|Key Skills||Excellent organizational, written and oral communication skills; ability to manage stressful situations, to multi-task, to work on a team, and to work long hours, nights and weekends|

 Step 1: Earn a Bachelor's Degree

-Step 2: Participate in an Internship or Volunteer
+Step 2: Intern or Volunteer

 Political campaigns typically have several entry-level positions available, such as volunteer coordinator, fundraiser or scheduler.
 Campaign workers who demonstrate an ability to handle demanding assignments may be promoted to supervisory or consultant positions, eventually advancing to the role of campaign manager.

-- Join a professional organization.
 Groups like the American Association of Political Consultants provide networking opportunities, continuing education, award programs, and other services for political workers.